 In Latin America, ComVoMujer – a regional programme commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) – has been working to get businesses involved with other social actors, including academia, local authorities, civil society and government in Bolivia, Ecuador, Peru and Paraguay.

 Initially, there was no demand and a great deal of resistance from the private sector.
-Companies showed no interest, refused to set up meetings and reported that violence against women was not an issue in their companies.
-Direct contact was difficult, as individuals felt accused of ignoring violence.
+Companies showed no interest,

 Although Paraguay is a mostly rural country, violence against women is a predominantly urban phenomenon for various complex social reasons.